GSA/digitalgov.gov/content/news/2014/01/2014-01-28-innovation-means-more-better-cost-effective-digital-training.md

 ---
 slug: innovation-means-more-better-cost-effective-digital-training
 date: 2014-01-28 3:02:41 -0400
-title: Innovation Means More, Better, Cost Effective Digital Training
+title: "Innovation Means More, Better, Cost Effective Digital Training"
-summary: SocialGov Summits bring together agencies from across government to share and learn how we can improve digital services to make services more effective and cost efficient.
+summary: "SocialGov Summits bring together agencies from across government to share and learn how we can improve digital services to make services more effective and cost efficient."
 authors:
   - jherman
 topics: